-She Was Called ‘Kaafir Ki Aulaad’: Family Of Hindu Woman Who Committed Suicide A Year After Marrying Muslim Man Tells Court
+She Was Called ‘Kaafir Ki Aulaad’: Family Of Woman Who Committed Suicide A Year After Interfaith Love Marriage Tells Court

 The court has rejected the bail pleas by Varsha Raghuvanshi’s in-laws — Nayeem and Kayyum — who are facing trial for dowry harassment and religious hate.